-Hubspot’s 2020 Not Another State of Marketing Report found that 70% of marketers are investing in content marketing efforts.
+Hubspot’s 2020 Not Another State of Marketing Report found that 70% of marketers are investing in content.
 For many, content marketing is purely seen as writing blogs on a website.
 When in reality, it’s so much more than that; content comes in many different formats.
 If you’re not sure where to start, a quick Google search will open up a wide range of content marketing examples for you to gain inspiration from.
 We’ve also packed this blog full of examples that can help inspire your next campaign.

 If you’re looking to learn more about the different types of content marketing and how you can use them to drive website traffic, (and ultimately sales), then read on!
 In this article we’ll walk through: